Sondra Wilson for Iowa Governor

 Optimize Iowa’s Healthcare System

-Reduce Administrative Costs for Welfare ProgramsInstead of taxpayers paying the high administrative costs of constantly sending out renewal letters to Medicaid and SNAP recipients, the state will send out one renewal per year.
-Wasted tax dollars will instead go toward expanding coverage and reducing copays.
+Reduce Administrative Costs for Welfare ProgramsInstead of taxpayers paying the high administrative costs of constantly sending out renewal letters to Medicaid and SNAP recipients, Iowa’s taxpayers will save money by not sending out letters.
+Wasted tax dollars will instead go toward healthcare for Iowans.

 Iowa Commonwealth Act (tax plan)